awsdocs/amazon-ecs-developer-guide/doc_source/ecs-agent-config.md

 **To store an `ecs.config` file in Amazon S3**

-1. Create an `ecs.config` file with valid environment variables and values from [Amazon ECS container agent configuration](#ecs-agent-config) using the following format\.
+1. Create an `ecs.config` file with valid Amazon ECS agent configuration variables using the following format\.
 This example configures private registry authentication\.
 For more information, see [Private registry authentication for tasks](private-auth.md)\.

    ```
    ECS_ENGINE_AUTH_TYPE=dockercfg
    ECS_ENGINE_AUTH_DATA={"https://index.docker.io/v1/":{"auth":"zq212MzEXAMPLE7o6T25Dk0i","email":"email@example.com"}}
    ```
+**Note**
+For a full list of available Amazon ECS agent configuration variables, see [Amazon ECS Container Agent](https://github.com/aws/amazon-ecs-agent/blob/master/README.md) on GitHub\.

 1. To store your configuration file, create a private bucket in Amazon S3\.
 For more information, see [Create a Bucket](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/CreatingaBucket.html) in the *Amazon Simple Storage Service User Guide*\.